Social

 Health and Safety

-At Equitrans, we believe that a successful safety culture underpins a successful business, and we demonstrate our commitment to safety every day by actively pursuing a safe and healthy workplace for our employees and contractors.
-In turn, we are better able to reduce absenteeism, increase productivity, and create a positive work environment.
-Our approach to safety involves communicating our expectations and providing the necessary tools and training to be safe and successful.
-By advancing our proactive occupational health and safety initiatives, Equitrans is creating a positive workplace culture that supports our goal of zero workplace incidents — staying focused to ensure everyone will return home safely at the end of their workday.
+At Equitrans, we believe that a successful safety culture underpins a successful business, and we demonstrate our commitment to safety every day.
+Our approach to safety involves communicating our expectations, providing the necessary tools and training for both our employees and contractors, and creating an engaging culture that supports our goal of zero workplace incidents to ensure everyone will return home safely at the end of their workday.

 Safety — Above All Else